1969 Scrapbook

 The scrapbooks on this page are organized by month.
 Scroll down and click each scrapbook for additional pictures and information.

-Note: The scrapbooks are not meant to tell the entire story in a definitive manner but simply display pieces of the overall story.
-100 percent accuracy is difficult to attain: division and brigade level reports do not contain details regarding the daily operations of the battalion (nor do articles); reports may have omissions and errors; soldiers who were at the same battle/event often remember things differently due to position, perspective, line of sight, fatigue and stress; memories have sometimes faded; and in 1968 the battalion was a rapid response force with elements often operating in different areas.
-The more information we obtain, the more accurate we can become.
+Note: The scrapbooks are not meant to tell the entire history but simply display pieces of the overall story.
+100 percent accuracy is difficult to attain: division and brigade level reports do not contain details regarding the daily operations of the battalion (nor do articles); reports may have omissions and errors; soldiers who were at the same battle/event often remember things differently due to position, perspective, line of sight, fatigue and stress; and memories have often faded.
+With more information we become more accurate.

 January 1969

 January 1969 found the Rakkasans continuing to operate in and around FSB Rakkasan, FSB Long and FSB Helen as well as a support 3rd Brigade and division-wide operations.
-3rd Brigade Headquarters was at Camp Evans as was the 3/187th rear.
+3rd Brigade Headquarters and the 3/187th rear remained at Camp Evans.
 The 3/187th forward command post continued at FSB Rakkasan.
-Elements of 3rd Brigade also operated in and around FSB Jack and other 3rd Brigade Fire Support Bases.
-Operation Todd Forest (a 3rd Brigade Operation) began December 31, 1968 and involved the 1/506th and ARVN (Army of the Republic of Vietnam) as the maneuver elements, with the 3/187th securing and patrolling around firebases.
-According to "Operational Report of Headquarters 3d Brigade, 101st Airborne Division for Period Ending 31 January 1969", page 13, the "3-187 and 2-506 Inf continue their security, construction and offensive operations in their assigned AO's (area of operations) with no significant contacts with enemy forces."
+Operation Todd Forest (a 3rd Brigade operation) began December 31, 1968 and involved the 1/506th and ARVN (Army of the Republic of Vietnam) as the maneuver elements, with the 3/187th securing and patrolling around fire support bases.
+According to a 3rd Brigade report titled "Operational Report of Headquarters 3d Brigade, 101st Airborne Division for Period Ending 31 January 1969", page 13, the "3-187 and 2-506 Inf continue their security, construction and offensive operations in their assigned AO's (area of operations) with no significant contacts with enemy forces."
 Operation Todd Forest ended on January 13, 1969.
 On January 10 & 11, 1969, the battalion underwent a change of command.
 On January 10, 1969, LTC George Scheets released control of the 3/187th with LTC Weldon Honeycutt taking command on January 11, 1969.
-Operation Ohio Rapids began on January 24, 1969 and involved with 2/506th and ARVN as the maneuver elements.
+Operation Ohio Rapids began on January 24, 1969 and involved the 2/506th and ARVN as the primary maneuver elements.
 Operation Ohio Rapids was a three-phase operation.
-During Phase I of Operation Ohio Rapids, artillery was moved to FSB Davis, FSB Mexico and FSB Barbara on January 24, 1969.
-Bravo and Delta Companies of the 3/187th were moved to FSB Barbara and FSB Mexico to secure the firebases and surrounding areas in support of the larger operation.
+During Phase I, artillery was moved to FSB Davis, FSB Mexico and FSB Barbara.
+Bravo and Delta Companies of the 3/187th were moved to FSB Barbara and FSB Mexico to provide security.
 The remainder of the 3/187th continued operations in and around FSB Rakkasan, FSB Helen and FSB Long.
 Phase II began shortly thereafter and Phase III began February 9, 1969.
 The Rakkasans lost one soldier killed in action during the month of January - Richard John Borovick on January 2, 1970.

 Click or double click a picture to view descriptions and scroll gallery.
 Content under construction and currently incomplete.